official-pikafish/Pikafish/README.md

 2) to use the NNUE evaluation, the additional data file with neural network parameters needs to be available.
-The filename for the default (recommended) net can be found as the default value of the `EvalFile` UCI option, with the format `xiangqi-weights.nnue`.
+The filename for the default (recommended) net can be found as the default value of the `EvalFile` UCI option, with the format `pikafish.nnue`.
-This file can be downloaded from `http://test.stockfishxq.com`.
+This file can be downloaded from `http://test.pikafish.org`.

 ## Large Pages